 You add I/O driver blocks to your Simulink model to connect your model to I/O modules (I/O boards).
 These I/O modules then connect to the sensors and actuators in the physical system.

 Speedgoat real-time target machines are available with various I/O modules.
-See Speedgoat I/O Modules.
+See Speedgoat I/O Connectivity.

 In addition to the blocks contained in the Simulink Real-Time library, you can also use third-party driver blocks in your Simulink Real-Time model.
 The description of these blocks is beyond the scope of the Simulink Real-Time documentation.
 See the provider of the third-party driver blocks for information on those boards and driver blocks.